lincc-frameworks/MWGaia-DN_Introductory_School/README.md

 ## Getting Started

 You can follow along with this demo by creating your own local environment, or accessing the LINCC-hub (a shared cloud-hosted JupyterHub).
+We recommend using LINCC-hub because downloading the data stresses the Internet connection in the conference room, and the code will run much quicker and smoother if running via LINCC-hub.

 ### Local installation